jmkorhonen/jmkorhonen.github.io/_notes/digi2n-examples-of-llms-as-synthetic-human-responders-and-agents.md

 ---
-title: 'Notes: Examples of LLMs as Synthetic Human Responders and Agents'
+title: "Notes: Examples of LLMs as Synthetic Human Responders and Agents"
 date: 2025-10-29
+permalink: /notes/digi2n-examples-of-llms-as-synthetic-human-responders-and-agents/
+redirect_from:
-permalink: /posts/2025/2025-10-29-notes-examples-of-llms-as-synthetic-human-responders-and-agents/
+  - /posts/2025/2025-10-29-notes-examples-of-llms-as-synthetic-human-responders-and-agents/
 categories:
   - Notebooks
 tags:
-- Projects
   - LLMs
   - AI
   - Research
-- DYNAMO
+  - Project DYNAMO, Digi2n
   - Modelling
-- ABMs
+  - Modelling, Agent-Based Models
   - Articles
-- Notes
+last_update: 2025-11-14 Fri 12:47
+modified: 2025-11-14
 ---
 This post discusses the use of large language models (LLMs) as synthetic human responders and agents in various research contexts.
 It includes examples of LLMs simulating human decision-making, generating personas, and their application in agent-based models.